benwilber/temple/README.md

     -f, --force            Overwrites output files if they already exist.
 By default, the program will not overwite files that already exist
     -h, --help             Prints help information
-    -n, --no-autoescape    Disables template autoescaping.
-When autoescaping is on, which is the default, special characters in context input values will be escaped when rendering template files that end with .html, .htm, or .xml.
+    -n, --no-auto-escape    Disables template autoescaping.
+When auto-escaping is on, which is the default, special characters in context input values will be escaped when rendering template files that end with .html, .htm, or .xml.
     -V, --version          Prints version information